KibromBerihu/TumorLocationProfiler/README.md

 # CTL
-Characterizing tumor location (CTL) relative to a reference organ on baseline whole-body PET/CT images.
+Characterization of tumor location (CTL) relative to a reference organ on baseline whole-body PET/CT images.
+# TumorReferencer